AbishekRajVG/SessionTracker_BT/readme.md

-## Intution & Approach to the Solution
+## Intuition & Approach to the Solution

 ### Primary Goal